rwilliams58/onnx/docs/Operators.md

   specified by the 'to' argument and returns an output tensor of the same size in the converted type.
 The 'to' argument must be one of the data types specified in the 'DataType' enum field in the TensorProto message.
-If the 'to' argument is not provided or is not one of the enumerated types in DataType, Caffe2 throws an Enforce error.
+If the 'to' argument is not provided, or is not one of the enumerated types in DataType, Caffe2 throws an Enforce error.

   NOTE: Casting to and from strings is not supported yet.

 #### Attributes

 <dl>
 <dt><tt>to</tt> : string</dt>
-<dd>The data type to which the elements of the input tensor are cast.Strictly must be one of the types from DataType enum in TensorProto</dd>
+<dd>The data type to which the elements of the input tensor are cast.
+Strictly must be one of the types from DataType enum in TensorProto.</dd>
 </dl>

 #### Inputs